Stay right here for our final news roundup and information overload.

 Yeah.

-Well, I was I just want to mention I was uh one of eight reps in the United States that uh actually kind of started that business in the United States for General Electric and uh worked with a lot of doctors, Stuart Campbell, John Queen, and Paul Warsoff and bunch you know, these guys came up with tables and charts to measure the um growth and the well-being of the fetus in the womb and so forth, and those uh those um uh uh charts are still used today.
+Well, I just want to mention I was one of eight reps in the United States that actually kind of started that business in the United States for General Electric and worked with a lot of doctors, Stuart Campbell, John Queen, and Paul Warsaw, and a bunch of, you know, these guys came up with tables and charts to measure the growth and the well-being of the fetus in the womb and so forth.

-Well, heartbeats one matter.
+Well, heartbeat's one matter.

-And by the way, that's when DNA uh is uh identifiable as a person, so we can talk about that too.
+And by the way, that's when DNA is identifiable as a person.

-So the pictures are amazingly clear versus what we worked with in the eighties, and as it develops, uh it just gets better and better.
+So the pictures are amazingly clear versus what we worked with in the 80s.

 There's a 3D technology.

-He uh I do very well.
+I do very well.

-But um by the way, he wasn't kidding either.
+By the way, he wasn't kidding either.

 I know Jack Welch.